-Our intention was to create a print journal to is a good summation of foster conversation between architectural theory one of the... and practice.
-The project of PRAXIS-and we Perum abor reperum unt. always thought of it as a project-created a place Ut moditat iumqui as for architecture that elided what we saw as the two polarities of architectural publishing at the time: the heavy theory academic journals, and the glossy trade publications.
+Our intention was to create a print journal to foster conversation between architectural theory and practice.
+The project of PRAXIS-and we always thought of it as a project-created a place for architecture that elided what we saw as the two polarities of architectural publishing at the time: the heavy theory academic journals, and the glossy trade publications.
 We sought out architects who were building and writing, writers who were architects, or at least writing about buildings, and projects that emerged from or incited discourse.
 In editorial meetings, we debated each project, essay, page layout and image selection.
 We argued for the interdependence of technology, design, theory and history across a set of contemporary design issues.
 In the process of assembling the content for each issue, publishing timely work or on a timely schedule wasn't important (much to the dismay of subscribers and subscription agencies)-publishing well was.
-Along the way, we addressed topics that captured crucial moments of emerging architectural thought: Landscape Urbanism in 2004, Program in 2008, Narrative in 2013.
+Along the way, we addressed topics that captured crucial moments of emerging architectural thought:

+Narrative in 2013.